Skip to content Skip to site navigation Skip to service navigation

 Ask vendors to provide the following:

-• Information about how the current product version conforms to the Web Content Accessibility Guidelines 2.0 (WCAG 2.0), Level A and Level AA standard.
+• Information or formal documentation (VPAT, Accessibility Conformance Report, etc.) about how the current product version conforms to the Web Content Accessibility Guidelines 2.0 (WCAG 2.0), Level A and Level AA standard.
+Formal documentation is expected to be dated within the past 12 months.

 • Contact information for the designated representative at the company to address issues, questions, or the resolution of accessibility barriers in the application.

-• Description of processes used to evaluate and remediate accessibility issues as part of the software development lifecycle, including any tools and/or assistive technologies used as part of the review process.
+• Description of the types of automated and manual accessibility testing procedures that are conducted as part of the software development lifecycle, including any specific tools and/or assistive technologies used.

 Accessibility Questions for RFPs & RFIs